peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 Writes a binary floating-point number in CBOR format to a data stream as
  follows: <ul> <li>If the value is null, writes the byte 0xF6. </li>
  <li>If the value is negative zero, infinity, or NaN, converts the
- number to a <code>double </code> and writes that <code>double </code> .
-If negative zero should not be written this way, use the Plus method to convert the value beforehand. </li> <li>If the value has an exponent of zero, writes the value as an unsigned integer or signed integer if the number can fit either type or as a big integer otherwise. </li>
+ number to a <code>double</code> and writes that <code>double</code>.
+If negative zero should not be written this way, use the Plus method to convert the value beforehand. </li> <li>If the value has an exponent of zero, writes the value as an unsigned integer or signed integer if the number can fit either type or as a big integer otherwise.
- <li>In all other cases, writes the value as a big float. </li> </ul>
+ </li> <li>In all other cases, writes the value as a big float. </li>
+ </ul><p> NOTE: In version 4.0, the behavior of this method is likely
+ to change, especially for not-a-number values, infinity, negative zeros, and zero-exponent numbers (many integers). </p>

 **Parameters:**